juangduque/IgniteCamp/README.md

 ![mainVIewXamay](https://user-images.githubusercontent.com/43974127/110966553-5b130800-8323-11eb-8182-fc35d6096671.png)

 As you can see, the data of the main suggestions is showed in a table, the critical data is displayed in red to indicates to the manager the urgency of each case.

+## License

+The curred state of the project is under [MIT license](https://opensource.org/licenses/MIT).

+## Final note

+With this project with my team won the hackathon.